Closed for the Season – Opening Day April 1, 2026

 Interested in a Guided Tour?

-Chanticleer offers a variety of House & Garden Tours throughout the season.
-Learn from our knowledgeable staff as you explore the garden’s design, history, and collections.
+Chanticleer offers a variety of house and garden Tours throughout the season.
+Explore the garden’s design, history, and collections with our knowledgeable staff.

 Frequently Asked Questions